 Dr. Mikael Akke, born 1961.
 M.Sc.
 Chemical Engineering, LTH, 1987.
 Ph.D.
 Physical Chemistry, Lund University, 1993.
 Professor of Physical Chemistry at Lund University since 2005.
 Akke has extensive international research experience from the University of California, San Diego, The Scripps Research Institute, La Jolla, and Columbia University, New York.
-He is the recipient of prestigious awards, including the Göran Gustafsson Prize in Chemistry, awarded by The Royal Swedish Academy of Sciences, and a Visiting Professorship at Ecole Normale Superieur, Paris.
+He received several prestigious awards, including the Göran Gustafsson Prize in Chemistry, awarded by The Royal Swedish Academy of Sciences, and a Visiting Professorship at Ecole Normale Superieur, Paris.
 Akke is an expert in biomolecular NMR spectroscopy and its use to study structure-function-dynamics relationships of proteins.
 His current research includes fundamental studies of the driving forces underlying ligand binding.

-r.
-Kenth Hallberg, Vice President of Sales.
-Dr. Kenth Hallberg has over 15 years experience of structure-based drug design and project management from the pharmaceutical industry.
-He has previously worked as a protein crystallographer at AstraZeneca where he participated in many structure- and fragment-based drug design projects.
-He is one of the co-founders of Sprint Bioscience, a small biotech in Stockholm, focusing on fragment-based drug discovery.
-Dr. Hallberg obtained his Ph.D. in molecular biology and X-ray crystallography from the Swedish Agricultural University in Uppsala and he performed an EMBO fellowship post-doc at CNRS, Marseille, France.
+Dr. Kenth Hallberg, Vice President of Sales.
+Dr. Kenth Hallberg has over 15 years of experience in structure-based drug design and project management from the pharmaceutical industry.
+He has previously worked as a protein crystallographer at AstraZeneca, participating in many structure- and fragment-based drug design projects.
+In addition, he is one of the co-founders of Sprint Bioscience, a small biotech in Stockholm focusing on fragment-based drug discovery.
+Dr. Hallberg obtained his Ph.D. in molecular biology and X-ray crystallography from the Swedish Agricultural University in Uppsala and performed an EMBO fellowship post-doc at CNRS, Marseille, France.